kamal-redzwan/002_personal-portfolio/src/content/posts/2-that-aha-moment.md

 pubDate: 2025-01-13
 description: 'A personal reflection on the pivotal moment when coding clicked for me'
 author: 'Kamal Redzwan'
-tags: ['astro', 'blogging', 'learning in public']
+tags: ['blogging', 'learning in public']
 ---

 You know that moment when everything just... makes sense?
 Like when you've been staring at a puzzle for hours, and suddenly you see exactly how all the pieces fit together?
 Well, that happened to me with code, and it's still one of my favorite memories as a developer.